CodingKrills/RayFisher-24/readme.md

 ## I'm a Programmer, Student, Problem Slover, and Teacher!!

 - 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Problem Slover and Programmer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to illustrated and Photography

 ### Spotify Playing 🎧